Mary Ann Shadd: Social activism

-When the Fugitive Slave Law of 1850 in the United States threatened to return free northern blacks and escaped slaves into bondage, Shadd and her brother Isaac Shadd moved to Canada, and settled in Windsor, Ontario, across the border from Detroit, where Shad's efforts to create free black settlements in Canada first began.
+When the Fugitive Slave Law of 1850 in the United States threatened to return free Northern blacks and escaped slaves into bondage, Shadd and her brother Isaac Shadd moved to Canada, and settled in Windsor, Ontario, across the border from Detroit, where Shadd's efforts to create free black settlements in Canada first began.

-While in Windsor, she founded a racially integrated school with the support of the American Missionary Association.
+While in Windsor, she founded a "racially" integrated school with the support of the American Missionary Association.
 Public education in Ontario was not open to black students at the time.
 Shadd offered daytime classes for children and youth, and evening classes for adults.

+The Mary Ann Shadd School was a Black Canadian school founded in 1851 in Chatham, Ontario, by anti-slavery activist and educator Mary Ann Shadd Cary.
+The school was one of the first in Canada to be led by a Black woman, and it welcomed both boys and girls, as well as children of diverse racial backgrounds—an approach that challenged the norms of its time.
+The school emphasized literacy, classical education, and civic responsibility.
+It operated during a period when mainstream public schools often excluded Black students, and served as both a place of learning and a platform for Shadd Cary’s broader political activism.

 An advocate for emigration, in 1852, Shadd published a pamphlet entitled A Plea for Emigration; or Notes of Canada West, in Its Moral, Social and Political Aspect: with Suggestions respecting Mexico, West Indies and Vancouver's Island for the Information of Colored Emigrants.
 The pamphlet discussed the benefits of emigration, as well as the opportunities for blacks in the area.